Get E-Book

 console.log(params.getAll('tag'));

-URL parsing also gives you a clean place to reject unsupported schemes.
+Because parsing happens in one place, you also get a clean place to reject unsupported schemes -

 const target = new URL(input);